 As the price of everything climbs, it’s critical to recuperate some of your expenses by getting cash back.
 It’s literally a built-in discount on every purchase you make which, again, is like lowering your own rate of inflation.

-For $9 a month, you can upgrade to KOHO Premium and get a 2% cash back on groceries, gas, and dining – things that are among the hardest hit by inflation.
-KOHO Premium also unlocks other anti-inflation perks like a price matching feature to save money, no foreign transaction fees, and an on-demand personal finance coach.
+For $9 a month, you can upgrade to KOHO Extra and get a 1.5% cash back on groceries, transportation, eating and drinking – things that are among the hardest hit by inflation – as well as 0.25% on everything else.
+You also earn 5% interest on your balance.
+KOHO Extra unlocks other anti-inflation perks like a price matching feature to save money, no foreign transaction fees, and an on-demand personal finance coach.

-Adulting Challenge: Move your cash back deposits to your savings account where you aren’t tempted to spend it.
-It will also earn 1.2% interest, which is free money that makes more free money, a critical part of financial adulting.
+Adulting Challenge: Move your cash back deposits to your Vault where you aren’t tempted to spend it.
+It will also earn interest, which is free money that makes more free money, a critical part of financial adulting.

 Make every purchase empowering